iterative/dvc.org/public/static/docs/command-reference/status.md

 be executed by `dvc repro`.

 If instead, differences are detected, `dvc status` lists those changes.
-For each DVC-file (stage) with differences, the changes in _dependencies_ and/or _outputs_ that differ are listed.
+For each DVC-file (stage) with differences, the changes in <abbr>dependencies</abbr>
+and/or <abbr>outputs</abbr> that differ are listed.
 For each item listed, either the file name or the checksum is shown, and additionally a status word is shown describing the changes (described below).
-This changes list provides a reference to both the status of a DVC-file, as well as the changes to individual dependencies and outputs described in it.

 - _changed checksum_ means that the <abbr>DVC-file</abbr> checksum has changed
   (e.g. someone manually edited the file).